John Grant (musician): Solo career (2010–present)

 During his hiatus in New York City, Grant had a chance encounter with members of the Texas-based folk rock group Midlake, who eventually persuaded him to return to music.
 They joined him to record and produce Queen of Denmark, his first solo album, which was released on the Bella Union label in April 2010.
 Described as a "deeply personal album", it explores Grant's struggles with alcohol and drug addiction as well as his personal struggle to reconcile his homosexuality.
 He described the members of Midlake as his "brothers" in an interview.
 Queen of Denmark received critical acclaim and was chosen as the best album of 2010 by British music magazine Mojo, which also awarded Grant its Best Live Act Award and nominated him for its Best Breakthrough Act Award.
 Filmmaker Andrew Haigh used several songs from Queen of Denmark in his 2011 film Weekend.

 During a trip to Iceland to perform at the Airwaves Festival, Grant met Birgir Þórarinsson (aka Biggi Veira) of Icelandic electronic pop group GusGus.
-The electronic, synthesized dance sounds that he was looking for and experimented with in Veira's studio formed much of the backdrop to his second album Pale Green Ghosts, which Veira himself produced.
-Irish singer Sinéad O'Connor was guest vocalist on three tracks.
-Grant was quickly and deeply touched by the people and landscape of Iceland, so much so that he now has a permanent home in Reykjavík.
+The electronic and synthesized dance sounds that he was looking for and experimented with in Veira's studio formed much of the backdrop to his second album, Pale Green Ghosts, which Veira produced.
+Irish singer Sinéad O'Connor was a guest vocalist on three tracks from the album.
+Having been quickly and deeply touched by the Icelandic people and landscape, Grant permanently settled in Reykjavík in 2013 and received Icelandic citizenship in 2022.

 Pale Green Ghosts was released in March 2013 to critical acclaim.
 It was Rough Trade Records' Album of the Year, and ranked at No. 2 on The Guardian's list of Best Albums of 2013.
 A nomination for Best Solo Artist at the Q Awards followed, with David Bowie and Laura Marling among the other nominees.
 He also received a nomination for Best International Male Solo Artist at the Brit Awards in 2014, Later that year, Grant put his linguistic skills to effect by translating Ásgeir Trausti's album Dýrð í dauðaþögn.
 The English version, In the Silence, was released in October.

 In 2014, Grant co-wrote "No Prejudice", the Icelandic entry for that year's Eurovision Song Contest performed by Pollapönk.
 He also guested on the 40th anniversary release of Elton John's Goodbye Yellow Brick Road, covering the song "Sweet Painted Lady".
 He also guested on the album The Feast of The Broken Heart by Hercules & Love Affair, and was also named Man of the Year for 2014 by Attitude magazine.
-Also in 2014, he joined British group Elbow on the North American leg of their tour.
+Also in 2014, he joined English band Elbow on the North American leg of their tour.